Accidental Astronomy How Random Discoveries Shape the Science of Space

 Summary

-A "riveting real-life Hitchhiker's Guide to the Galaxy" (The Telegraph) and "whirlwind tour of wondrous celestial phenomena" (The Idler) shows why so much of astronomy comes down to looking up and lucking out
+A "riveting real-life Hitchhiker's Guide to the Galaxy" (The Telegraph), told "with an engaging voice, a diverting sense of humor, and a humble awe for the wonders of the universe" (Wall Street Journal), shows why so much of astronomy comes down to looking up and lucking out

 If you learn about the scientific method, you learn that first we hypothesize about something we’ve experienced, and then we look for more of it.
 This works well enough—but what if you are interested in studying a heretofore unknown comet or supernova?
 That is the essential problem of the astronomer: the most important discoveries happen without notice!